-- Shared the app code with our team members so everyone could view the witness map
+- Shared the app code with our team members so everyone could view the map

 How long it takes

-It took us about 2-3 hours to walk around and talk to all the witnesses and solve the case.
+It took us about 2-3 hours to walk around and talk to all the characters and solve the case.
 We knew from the outset that we didn’t want to compete for the fastest time, we just wanted to enjoy the afternoon so we did stop for drinks and snacks.
-And we had lunch part way through too!
+And we had lunch partway through too!

 What it’s like

 After watching your briefing video, you’ll open your map.
-You’ll see all the witnesses on there as well as some spots for time bonuses and extra questions.
+You’ll see all the people on there as well as some spots for time bonuses and extra questions.

-You’ll spend your time looking at the map and heading to your next witness and then interviewing and questioning them.
+You’ll spend your time looking at the map and heading to your next person and then interviewing and questioning them.

-When you get to a witness, you may need to answer a riddle or a question about the local area to get access to the witness.
+When you get to a person you may need to answer a riddle or a question about the local area to get access to them.
 Get the answer right and you get access straight away.
 Get the answer wrong and you get a time penalty and still can’t speak to them!

 Every now and then we got a witness and they ran away!
 We had to get to their new location before the countdown timer ran out.
 We didn’t run exactly, but we did walk pretty fast to catch up with them!

 I won’t ruin the story with spoilers.
 But it was an interesting case and each of the characters had a pretty distinctive personality and role in the story.
-The witness videos helped to bring key witnesses to life.
+The videos helped to bring key characters to life.

-The game was pretty good at making us suspect different witnesses at different times and the answer wasn’t obvious within the first half an hour.
+The game was pretty good at making us suspect different people at different times and the answer wasn’t obvious within the first half an hour.

-After an hour and a half, we had it narrowed down to three prime suspects and one murder weapon.
+After an hour and a half, we had it narrowed down to three prime suspects and one item.

-After speaking with the final witnesses, debating over lunch and asking some witnesses our remaining questions, we were all pretty clear on who it was.
+After speaking with the final people, debating over lunch and asking some characters our remaining questions, we were all pretty clear on who it was.
 We submitted our answer and solved the case!
 Our final time was 4 hours including our 1 hour lunch and time penalties for using hints.

 What’s good about it